partydragen/Nameless-Store/README.md

 ## Notes:
 - If you are using a custom template, make sure you add the template file (in the **custom/templates/DefaultRevamp/store/** directory) to your custom template!
-- The store module is in early development and contain bugs and missing features
 - Only supporting PayPal as payment gateway

 ## Patreon